akelly1954/Samples/README.md

 These programs are used to test objects, as well as to stress-test them.
 They don't always have a useful purpose beyond that.

-**main_ntwk_basic_sock_server.cpp**
+**main_ntwk_basic_sock_server.cpp** and **main_client_for_basic_server.cpp**
 found in *...Samples/source/EnetUtil/src/main_programs/*
-Currently, this is the program which uses most of the objects in these sources.
-Threads, socket connections, condition variables, circular buffers (aka ring buffers or bounded buffers), and more.
-This is a deeper dive into the code.
-Note: this object is still being modified and added to.
-Currently awaiting the basic client that exercises it.

-**main_condition_data.cpp**
-found in *...Samples/source/Util/src/main_programs*
-Exercises the condition_data object extensively for use from multiple threads.
-This program was used while testing the LoggerCpp library at the time when it was eveluated for use in these sources.

-**main_circular_buffer.cpp**
-found in *...Samples/source/Util/src/main_programs*
-Exercises the ring buffer and shows functionality.
+Multiple instances of the client can be started in parallel, each sending the contents of some (any) file to the server, which writes the data into its own copy of the file, and reports back to the client that it succeeded.
+Enough information is written to the server log file to enable the user to compare each of the resulting server files to its original client side copy, to ensure that no files were left out and that the content it identical (there are potentially hundreds of output files involved in any real live test).
+The server is heavily multi-threaded.
+Each accepted connection starts two threads in the server to handle the connection and to receive the contents of the one file that the connection handles reliably.
+The basis for handling the data is the **fixed_size_array** object (see *NtwkFixedArray.hpp* below) which encapsulates an *std::vector<>* object.
+All communication of data is based on this fixed size container.
+In the same source directory the script **test_basic_server.bash** runs one test scenario which requires various data files (that are not checked in to this repository - some can be rather large).
+The script setup and use is documented at the beginning of the source file in a comment.

 **NtwkFixedArray.hpp**
 found in *...Samples/source/EnetUtil/include/*
 This is a template based object which encapsulates an std::array<T,N> which is where the data is kept for most of the network based objects covered here.
 The current implementation uses an std::array<T,N> where **T** is **uint8_t** (for std::array<uint8_t,N>), and **N** is the size of the std::array<> (number of elements).
 In addition to other facets, it demonstrates a decent implementation of how to use the **shared_from_this()** mechanism properly.
 By having **shared_ptr<>**'s holding fixed size buffers, a program (like **main_ntwk_basic_sock_server.cpp** in this case) can move the data around by moving the **shared_ptr<>**'s around instead of having to copy the data from one array buffer to the next.
 Worth a look.
 (Who uses std::array<>'s anyways?)

+**main_condition_data.cpp**
+found in *...Samples/source/Util/src/main_programs*
+Exercises the condition_data object extensively for use from multiple threads.
+The program stretches the number of multipe threads to a real large number (30,000 in one successful case on my system).
+This program was used while testing the **LoggerCpp** library at the time when it was eveluated for use in these sources.
+This meant writing lots of log lines of output from 30,000 threads concurrently, into a single log file without any of the lines being broken, nor losing any data.
+(I settled on **LoggerCpp** for use in these sources after that little experiment - see the *3rdparty* directory for more info on the package).

+**main_circular_buffer.cpp**
+found in *...Samples/source/Util/src/main_programs*
+Exercises the ring buffer and shows functionality.
+This is a great mechanism to use with **std::shared_ptr<>**'s.

 **Includes:** *...Samples/source/EnetUtil/include/* and *...Samples/source/Util/include/* show the definition of objects used in the above programs.
+See also *...Samples/source/EnetUtil/src/main_programs/include*.

 **Shell scripts:**
 base-linux-build.bash (in *...Samples/source/*)
 linux-build.bash   (in *...Samples/source/EnetUtil/*)
 linux-build.bash   (in *...Samples/source/Util/*)
 bash_env.sh (in *...Samples/source/shell_env/*)
+test_basic_server.bash (in *...Samples/source/EnetUtil/src/main_programs/*)

 **CMake Files:**
 cmake/EnetUtil.cmake